 At the end of last year, I wrote about the importance of empathy, and a few things I learned around practicing empathy.
 It’s one of my favorite topics, and I’m so excited to be giving a talk on that today at CMX Spark EMEA.
 It’s a short talk for a big topic, so this post serves as a companion piece to my talk itself.
-You can find my slides here, and I’ll update this post with the recorded talk afterwards.
+You can find my slides here, and a recording of the talk here.

 As a community professional and super caring human being, I am always mindful of where and when I can communicate with empathy.
 When someone shares their experience or their feelings with me, that’s a major gift!
 If what they are sharing requires them to be vulnerable and open, that’s a show of trust, and how I respond can either reinforce or break that entirely.
 In those moments, turning to genuine empathy is my preferred way to connect with others.